 After 11 years as a primary teacher, Cyrilla specialised in music education and is now one of the most experienced practitioners of the Kodály approach in the country.
-She is in great demand not only as a teacher, but also as a trainer and advisor to schools and education authorities.
-Currently Cyrilla teaches in a state primary school and at the Guildhall School of Music & Drama as well as running classes for adults.
-She hopes to set up the first British Kodály School.
+She is in great demand not only as a teacher, but also as a trainer, consultant and advisor to individual teachers, schools and education authorities.
+Currently Cyrilla teaches Kodály musicianship to primary aged children at the Guildhall School of Music & Drama and also musicianship, methodology and conducting to adults.

 After studying at the Royal Academy of Music and Royal Holloway College, David taught for six years before embarking on two years of study at The Kodály Institute, in Hungary.
 On returning he worked at the Purcell School, becoming its director.
 He co-founded the Kodály Centre of London in 1992.
 He now lectures at the Guildhall School of Music & Drama and Trinity College of Music in London and teaches for the Colourstrings UK.
 He is in demand the world over as a leading Kodály exponent.

 David was the winner of the Lifetime Achievement Award at the 2018 Music Teacher Awards for Excellence.
 An interview with him can be found here.